DeusAds/DeusAdsSDK/README.md

 3. **Configure the Ad:**
    - In the `BillboardAd` component, set the `imageUrl` property in the Inspector.
 You can leave it blank to use a placeholder image or enter a URL to an ad image.

+   - Optionally set the `defaultLogoUrl` to provide a fallback logo when there is no internet connection or the ad URL fails to load.
+Set the `aspectRatio` field (e.g., '4:3' or '1:1') to control the image scaling on the billboard.

 4. **Run Your Scene:**
    - Press `Play` in the Unity Editor to see the ad displayed on the billboard.